akubiczek/6502-assembly-intellij/README.md

 This plugin may be installed via the [JetBrains Marketplace](https://plugins.jetbrains.com/plugin/16799-6502-assembly).

+## Fork Information

+This is a fork of the original [6502 Assembly Plugin for IntelliJ](https://github.com/mike42/6502-assembly-intellij) by Michael Billington.
+The original project appears to be inactive, and this fork aims to continue its development by fixing bugs, updating dependencies, and adding new features.

 ## License

-This plugin is copyright 2021-2022 Michael Billington, and may be used, distributed and modified under the terms of the MIT license.
+This plugin is based on the original work of Michael Billington (copyright 2021-2022).
+Modifications and further development are copyright 2025 Adam "Kubik" Kubiczek.
+The entire project is distributed under the terms of the MIT license.
 See [LICENSE](https://github.com/mike42/6502-assembly-intellij/blob/master/LICENSE) for details.

 The parser/lexer were built with reference to the [ca65 assembler](https://github.com/cc65/cc65) source code (zlib License), while the icons are derived from those bundled with [JetBrains/intellij-community](https://github.com/JetBrains/intellij-community) (Apache License).